 The Guilderton Lighthouse is the last brick built lighthouse in Australia and stands proudly on the dunes at the north of the Groyne.
 Built in 1983, with specially tapered red clay bricks, it stands 32 metres high and operates as an automatic marine beacon.
 Placed on top is the white lantern house which contained a triple bulls-eye lens that displayed a light that had a range of 22 nautical miles.
 It serves today as the only major navigation aid between Fremantle and Jurien Bay.
 The original bulls-eye lamp is now on display in the Guilderton Country Club, having been replaced by a Tungsten Halogen lamp.

 Motor boats can be launched on the river from the boat ramp on the foreshore.
 Location 1 on map above.
 Please be aware, there is a 5 knot speed limit on all parts of the river.
 The Visitor Centre has boating guides and other brochures with more information.
 There is no ocean boat ramp at Guilderton.
 Launching boats from the beach at the north side of the Groyne can be treacherous.

 Children’s playgrounds are located on the foreshore and at Gabbadah Park and the Country Club.
 There is mini golf and a skate park at the Country Club Recreational Grounds.
 There are ablutions at all venues.

 The Desert is a popular spot for sandboarding, it is accessible by boat or by swimming across the river from the Stephen’s Crescent Trail Walk.
 Sandboards can be purchased at a very reasonable price from the Visitor Centre.

-Bowls, Golf and tennis are all available at the Country Club on Wedge Street.
-All operate on an honour box system.
 There are two tennis courts, which cost $10/hour to hire.
-The golf course is charged at $12.50 per person per day, clubs are available for hire from the Moore River Roadhouse.
+The golf fees are $15.00 per person per day and Footgolf is $10:00 per adult ($5:00 for Juniors).
 The bowls green is charged at $5 per person per day, bowls are available for use.
-Information on Bowls and Golf can be found on the notice boards at the Club, and on the Bowling and Golf Club websites.
+Information on Bowls and Golf can be found on the notice boards at the Club, and on both the Bowling Club and Golf/Footgolf Club websites.